diagram-parsing/graph-diagram-extraction-MLLM/README.md

 ## Repository Structure

 - `data/labels/`: ground-truth JSON annotations for the diagram datasets used in our study.
-Note: Results for SEM and CBD are not included due to licensing constraints.
+Note: Labels for SEM and CBD are not included due to licensing constraints.
 - `evaluation/`: Evaluation scripts
 - `results/`: CSV files for our results